JuneStepp/OneLauncher/README.md

 │   ault-locale-for-ui                                                         │
-│ --games-sorting-mode          Order to show games in UI [choices: priority,  │ │                               last-played, alphabetical]                     │ ╰──────────────────────────────────────────────────────────────────────────────╯
-╭─ Game Options ───────────────────────────────────────────────────────────────╮
-│ --game-directory              The game's install directory                   │
+│ --games-sorting-mode          Order to show games in UI [choices: priority,  │ │                               last-played, alphabetical]                     │ │ --log-verbosity               Minimum log severity that will be shown in the │ │                               console and log file [choices: debug, info,    │ │                               warning, error, critical]                      │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Game Options ───────────────────────────────────────────────────────────────╮ │ --game-directory              The game's install directory                   │